Characterizing Phase Fragility via Algorithmically Prepared Ancillas in Repeated-Interaction Models: Introduction

+The novelty of this construction is that the reservoir units are not introduced as ideal thermal ancillas or as abstract parametrized mixed states.
+Instead, they are generated by a finite-time noisy quantum logic sequence and therefore carry an algorithmically prepared noise imprint before entering the repeated-interaction dynamics.
+To the best of our knowledge, the present work is the first to connect such an algorithmically prepared noisy ancilla reservoir to a pulse-level open-system simulation of the same phase-encoding primitive, thereby allowing the phase-sensitivity landscape of the reduced collision description to be compared directly with that of a driven transmon-level implementation.

+Despite the fundamentally different physical mechanisms and mathematical descriptions underlying these two approaches, the resulting $\mathcal{F}_{\phi}$ profiles exhibit closely similar qualitative features, including the locations of maxima, minima, and zero crossings.
+This qualitative correspondence indicates that the repeated--interaction model captures key aspects of the phase sensitivity structure observed in the pulse--level device simulation.
+From a practical perspective, this suggests that the collision model analysis can serve as a lightweight, tomography--free diagnostic framework for exploring phase sensitivity trends in near term quantum hardware, without aiming to provide a fully microscopic description of the underlying device dynamics.

 This manuscript is organized as follows.
-Section II introduces the collision–model framework and formulates the probe–reservoir dynamics leading to the steady–state density matrix, along with an analysis of mutual information as a preliminary diagnostic.
-Section III derives the analytical expression of the probe’s quantum Fisher information by inserting the steady–state solution into the Bloch–vector form of QFI.
-Section IV presents the device–level simulation of the $H\varphi H$ gate sequence under Gaussian–modulated drives and open–system dynamics, allowing a direct comparison with the collision–model predictions.
-Section V discusses the implications of these findings for quantum error correction, compiler–level optimization, and hardware–aware algorithm design, and outlines possible generalizations to multi–qubit probes and correlated reservoirs.
-Finally, Section VI summarizes the main conclusions and highlights avenues for future work.
+Section~\ref{Sect-pre} introduces the repeated interaction framework and formulates the probe--ancilla dynamics, together with a preliminary analysis based on mutual information.
+Section~\ref{Sect-model} presents the analytical evaluation of the probe’s quantum Fisher information using the asymptotic probe state obtained from the model.
+Section~\ref{Sect-analysis} describes pulse level, open system simulations of the $H\,\varphi\,H$ gate sequence on a transmon qubit and compares the resulting phase sensitivity trends with those of the repeated interaction analysis.
+Section~\ref{Sect-imp} discusses the implications of these results, and Section~\ref{Sect-conc} summarizes the main conclusions and outlines possible directions for future work.